ConfederacyOfGaia/Gaia/mage.md

 #### Arcane Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy spells into your spellbook is reduced by one quarter and you prepare spells in three-quarters the normal time.
+Beginning when you select this school at 2nd level, the time you must spend to learn spells is reduced by one quarter.

 #### Spell Maven
 Beginning when you choose this school at 2nd level, you may add your proficiency bonus when calculating the number of spells you can have prepared.